bernardpumped/ped/README.md

 |<a href="#7-deploying-on-embedded">7.
 Deploying on Embedded</a>

 ### 1. IVI Introduction
-This branch was created to primarily support In-vehicle infotainment (IVI) as per [Automotive Grade Linux](https://www.automotivelinux.org "Automotive Grade Linux org") and perhaps [Covesa](https://www.covesa.global "Covesa Global") initially supporting desktop-linux and web.
+This branch was created to primarily support In-vehicle infotainment (IVI) as per [Meta Flutter](https://github.com/meta-flutter/meta-flutter "Meta Flutter"), [Automotive Grade Linux](https://www.automotivelinux.org "Automotive Grade Linux org") and perhaps others initially supporting desktop-linux and web.
 If you're interest is handhelds primarily android and iOS please switch and review [ped main](https://github.com/bernardpumped/ped "Pumped End Device") branch

 ### 2. Hosting on web server
 * The generated html/javascript files can also be hosted within a web-server e.g. ngnix.
 For brevity this Readme will not detail nginx server install.